thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 rename it to **bee** or **bee.exe** as needed, if you wish.
 Or you can invoke it with the full name of **bumblebee** or **bumblebee.exe**.

-- The other issue is that the output of the **bee version** command will not be populated with build times.
+- The other issue is that the output of the **bumblebee version** command will not be populated with build times.

 ### Validate _Bumblebee_ is installed and working
 Once installed, you can verify it is running correctly by typing...

-    bee
+    bumblebee

 That will output the root help info.
 You can also check the version by running...

-    bee version
+    bumblebee version

 ## Step 2.
 Initialize the _Bumblebee_ Environment
 The first step is to initialize the _Bumblebee_ environment.
 This process will do the following...